Kaliayadews/R-projects/README.md

   - Scatterplot showing relationship between body mass and flipper length
   - Faceted plots by sex

+## Notable Trend

+When filtering for penguins labeled as "Heavy" (above-median body mass within their species and sex), I found that the male Chinstrap penguins had the longest average bill length.
+Across species, heavier males tended to have longer bills than their lighter or female counterparts.

 ## Tools & Packages
 - dplyr
 - ggplot2